Crowdstar/svn-agent-host/README.md

 # Demo Code

+The host program is expected to be executed in Mac and Linux only.
+For Windows users, you may have the host program installed in Ubuntu or some other Linux distribution (through the _Windows Subsystem for Linux_).

 Following demo code shows how to communicate with the native message host from a Chrome extension.

 ```javascript